thin-edge/thin-edge.io/docs/src/architecture/mapper.md

 You can see the Cumulocity mapper added the three things which are not defined before translation.
 1. `type` is added.
 2. `time` is added.
-3. Another `temperature` is added.
+3. Another hierarchy level is added, as required by the cumulocity data model.
+String `temperature` is used as fragment and series.

 Going through 1), the `type` is a mandatory field in the Cumulocity's JSON via MQTT manner, therefore, the Cumulocity mapper always adds `ThinEdgeMeasurement` as a type.
 This value is not configurable by users.

 Next, 2) `time` will be added by the mapper **only when it is not specified in a received Thin Edge JSON message**.
-In this case, the timezone is always UTC+0.
+In this case, the mapper uses the device's local timezone.
 If you want another timezone, specify the time filed in Thin Edge JSON.

 In the last 3), the mapper uses a measurement name ("temperature" in this example) as both a fragment type and a fragment series in [Cumulocity's measurements](https://cumulocity.com/guides/reference/measurements/#examples).